Chemicals management statistics

-The information presented on the production of environmentally harmful chemicals and the production of toxic chemicals has been aggregated, in both cases, to five impact classes: these classes of environmental impacts and toxicity to human health follow official classifications in EU legislation based on scientific expert judgement.
+The information presented on the production of environmentally harmful chemicals and the production of toxic chemicals has been compiled from detailed product statistics.
+As well as the total figures, each of these aggregates is available with a division into five impact classes: these classes of environmental impacts and toxicity to human health follow official classifications in EU legislation based on scientific expert judgement.
 It should be noted that the indicators do not describe the actual risks associated with the use of chemicals, but instead their level of production in quantity terms.
 Indeed, production and consumption are not synonymous with exposure, as some chemicals are handled in closed systems, or as intermediate goods in controlled supply chains.

-The production of environmentally harmful chemicals is divided into five classes based on their environmental impact.
+Environmentally harmful chemicals are divided into five classes based on their environmental impact.
 The impacts, beginning with the most harmful, are: